-Bluefield College is pleased to announce the launch of the Master of Arts in Counselor Education program.
+Bluefield University is pleased to announce the launch of the Master of Arts in Counseling program.
 Offered through the School of Education and Social Sciences, the program is designed to adhere to the standards set by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and features two specializations – Clinical Mental Health and School Counseling.
 The curriculum’s focus is on the development of highly skilled mental health professionals that provide comprehensive mental health care to people in need.

-Bluefield College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award certificates, associate’s, bachelor’s, and master’s degrees.
+Bluefield University is accredited by the Southern Association of University’s and Schools Commission on Colleges (SACSCOC) to award certificates, associate’s, bachelor’s, and master’s degrees.